shreya-poojary/InterviewPrepCoach/README.md

 # Interview Prep AI 🎯

 An AI-powered desktop/web application for comprehensive interview preparation, built with **Flet** UI framework and **MySQL** database.
-Features include resume analysis, AI career coaching, interview question generation, document writing, and job search integration.
-Features include resume analysis, AI career coaching, interview question generation, document writing, and job search integration.
+Features include resume analysis, AI career coaching, interview question generation, mock interview practice, document writing, and job search integration.

+> 📦 **New to the project?** Start with the [Installation Guide](INSTALLATION.md) for step-by-step setup instructions.

 ## ✨ Features